bytedance/vArmor/README.md

 ## Introduction

 **vArmor** is a cloud-native container sandbox system that enhances container security with Linux's LSM technology.
 It utilizes either AppArmor or BPF LSM as enforcers.
 It can be used to strengthen container isolation, reduce the kernel attack surface, and increase the difficulty and cost of container escape or lateral movement attacks. **vArmor** follows the Kubernetes Operator design pattern, allowing users to harden specific workloads by manipulating the CRD API.
 This approach enables sandboxing of containerized microservices from a perspective closely aligned with business needs.
-Particularly, **vArmor** includes multiple built-in policies that are ready to use out of the box.
+Particularly, **vArmor** includes multiple built-in rules that are ready to use out of the box.

 You can leverage **vArmor** in the following scenarios to provide sandbox protection for containers within a Kubernetes cluster:
 * In multi-tenant environments, hardware-virtualized container solutions cannot be employed due to factors such as cost and technical conditions.